hardcamls/zprize/msm-implementation-details.md

 512-bits.
 We have some IO transformation blocks to reshape the stream into the appropriate data format.

-The `merge_axi_stream` block does two things:

-- Converts the 512-bit axi stream into a stream of scalars and affine points
-- Aligns the streams of scalar and affine point to be available at same clock cycle on the output
+The `merge_axi_stream` block converts the 512-bit axi stream into a stream of scalars and affine points and aligns the streams of scalar and affine point to be available at same clock cycle on the output.

 The `msm_result_to_host` block does a similar alignment on the bucket sum output to be written back to the host.

-## Tricks to Improve Results
+## Engineering to Improve Performance

-Our design uses up a lot of the FPGA resources.
-Operating at a high clock rate at the edge of the device's capability is challenging, here are some tricks that we have used to get good results.

 ### Targetting a High Frequency

+At realistic frequencies, our design is compute bound, rather than memory bound.
+So increasing frequency directly results in a faster MSM.

 The vitis linker config file allows us to easily specify a target frequency to compile our design at.
 This makes it very convenient to experiment with